How to Choose the Best Clematis for a Long Season of Blooms

 Close-up of a light pink Clematis plant beginning to bloom.

 Frilly doubles, bell-shapes and star-like singles.
 Big as your hand or small and delicate.
 Kissing the sky or hugging the ground.
 White, pink, red, burgundy, lavender, deep purple and even yellow blooms.
 Clematis is a plant that, if your climate permits, belongs in every garden.
-Whether climbing a wall, wrapping a mailbox, scrambling a trellis or smothering an arch or arbor, clematis are easy-to-grow vines.
-They add English-garden charm, blooming at different times of the season depending on the specific variety.

-The long flowering season begins with alpinas and macropetalas in early spring then come the large-flowered hybrids through early summer.
-Late summer is when texensis and viticella varieties zoom into bloom.
-The clematis season wrapping up with exuberant C. paniculata which produces an Instagram-worthy waterfall of white blooms.
-Combine from these groups for months of color.
-Add them to other plants (see below) and your yard will be the first stop on the next garden tour.
+The long flowering season begins with C. alpinas and C. macropetalas in early spring then come the large-flowered hybrids through early summer.
+Late summer is when C. texensis and C. viticella varieties zoom into bloom.

 Group 2 are clematis which flower early to mid-summer and sometimes with a second flush mid to late summer.
-This group of clematis have upright single, double saucer shaped flowers and are often very showy.
+This group of clematis have upright single, double saucer-shaped flowers and are often very showy.
 These bloom first on old wood and then again on new.
 Prune only as needed to shape and remove weak growth, late winter to early spring.

-Group 3 are the later flowering clematis which have large saucer shaped flowers in summer and early autumn.
-Within this group there are also small flowering clematis.
-They have a variety of flower shapes, saucer, star shaped, bell and open bell and also tulip and tubular.
+Group 3 are the later flowering clematis which have large saucer-shaped flowers in summer and early autumn.
+Within this group, there are also small flowering clematis.
+They have a variety of flower shapes, saucer, star-shaped, bell and open bell and also tulip and tubular.
 These bloom on new growth and can be hard pruned back to 12" in late winter or early spring.

-Mix and Match for Months of Color
+Top Clematis Tip: Mix and Match Clematis Types for Months of Color

 To create a near-seamless show of clematis in bloom, you will be picking and choosing from amongst the above groups.
 Mixing and matching based on bloom time, height, and habit.
 Planting early, mid-season and late blooming clematis is not difficult.
 It does take some advance planning to ensure a sequence of blooms though.